megatron-uk/OlderScrolls/ql/Readme.md

     * Read BMP header from disk
     * Read BMP datastructure from disk
     * Read and parse BMP datastructure into a font table

+  * Game Data Functions
+    * Load initial game data from map file
+    * Load new game data when moving to new location
+    * Parse simple tags in story text (highlight colour)